Axios CEO Jim VandeHei on how the business thrived despite Covid-19

 In January 2016, shortly after Politico had expanded into Europe, VandeHei resigned from the company at the same time as chief White House correspondent Mike Allen and chief revenue officer Roy Schwartz.

-Over the following year – a period in which VandeHei put out his “crap trap” thesis – the trio developed the idea of Axios, which they launched in January 2017.
+Over the following year – a period in which VandeHei put out his “crap trap” thesis on The Information website- the trio developed the idea of Axios, which they launched in January 2017.

 In addition to the “crap trap”, they identified several other issues with the news industry upon launch.
 “Stories are too long or too boring,” the Axios manifesto states.
 “Websites are a maddening mess… Readers get duped by headlines that don’t deliver and are distracted by pop-up nonsense or unworthy clicks.
 Advertisers don’t get the quality attention they deserve.”